bigcommerce/dev-docs/docs/api-docs/partner/pos/foundation-guide.md

 POS Foundation provides a proof-of-concept [open source framework](https://github.com/bigcommerce/point-of-sale-foundation) for building point-of-sale (POS) checkout interfaces that serve BigCommerce merchants with physical locations.
 It provides a template for custom POS solutions that use secure, pre-certified EMV card readers.
 POS Foundation's default integration with Stripe Terminal can significantly accelerate development time.

-POS Foundation scaffolds manual connector apps that use [store API accounts](/api-docs/getting-started/authentication/rest-api-authentication#store-api-accounts).
+POS Foundation scaffolds manual connector apps that use [store-level API accounts](/api-docs/getting-started/authentication/rest-api-authentication#store-level-api-accounts).
 You do not need to create an app profile or use ngrok.
 The app will not appear in the store control panel and is only accessible to computers running on the same local network as the app's server.
 In contrast to [Subscription Foundation](/api-docs/partner/subscription-solutions/foundation-guide)-derived apps, POS Foundation apps do not create their own dedicated sales channels.
 If you're interested in contributing to this package, see [Contributing](#contributing).

 ## Software requirements